-Besides ushering in the fall season, September is a time people come together from all around the world to raise awareness and challenge the stigma of Alzheimer’s disease.
-World Alzheimer’s Month shares information about the signs and symptoms of the cognitive illness and encourages people everywhere, including personal care homes, to seek out information, advice and support.
+Every fall people around the world come together to raise awareness and challenge the stigma of Alzheimer’s disease.
+Next month, November is National Alzheimer’s Awareness Month—a time to heighten awareness about Alzheimer’s disease and show support for the more than 5.8 million Americans living with it.
+It is also a time to share information about the signs and symptoms of the cognitive illness and encourage people everywhere, including personal care homes, to seek out information, advice and support.

 Alzheimer’s disease warning signs

 Some residents at personal care homes may experience normal age-related memory challenges.
 It is important to know the warning signs when an individual should seek medical advice.
 According to the Alzheimer’s Association, some symptoms to watch for include: